 First of all, over-planning is a pretty serious form of procrastination.
 I have some huge projects that I want to tackle in my business and to be honest, I’m pretty nervous about launching them and failing.
 So instead I just keep planning and planning, hoping I’ll eventually feel ready.
 Spoiler alert: I will never feel ready.

 In my personal life over-planning has been a hindrance because it has really kept me from living in the moment.
-I tend to worry and overthink about what’s going to happen in the future, and it has had a serious impact on my happiness (read more on this in my post about embracing your current season of life).
+I tend to worry and overthink about what’s going to happen in the future, and it has had a serious impact on my happiness.

 I finally got a bit of a wakeup call and realized how big of a problem my over-planning actually was, and I started working on it so that I could 1) start enjoying and living in the moment, and 2) start actually accomplishing things in my business.